Kosovo mourns a slain police officer, some Serb gunmen remain at large after a siege at a monastery

 “You can kill us all.
 Serbia will never recognize the independence of Kosovo, that monster creation that you made by bombing Serbia,” Vucic said, referring to the 1999 NATO intervention which led to Kosovo separating from Serbia.

-Serbia and its former province, Kosovo, have been at odds for decades.
+Serbia and Kosovo, its former province, have been at odds for decades.
 Their 1998-99 war left more than 10,000 people dead, mostly Kosovo Albanians.
 Kosovo unilaterally declared independence in 2008 but Belgrade has refused to recognize the move.

 The international community condemned the “hideous attack.”
 The European Union and the NATO-led international peacekeeping force in Kosovo are in close contact with Kosovar authorities.

-Earlier this month, an EU-facilitated meeting in Brussels between Kurti and Vucic to normalize ties ended in acrimony.
+Earlier this month, an EU-facilitated meeting between Kurti and Vucic to normalize ties ended in acrimony.
 The United States has supported the negotiations and the EU’s position in trying to resolve the ongoing source of tension in the Balkans.

-In February, the EU put forward a 10-point plan to end the latest round of heightened tensions between Serbia and Kosovo.
+In February, the EU put forward a 10-point plan to end the latest escalation of tensions.
 Kurti and Vucic gave their approval at the time, but with some reservations that have still not been resolved.

-The EU warned both countries that the commitments the leaders made in February “are binding on them and play a role in the European path of the parties” — in other words, Serbia and Kosovo’s chances of joining the 27-nation bloc.
+The EU warned both countries that their commitments in February “are binding on them and play a role in the European path of the parties” — in other words, Serbia and Kosovo’s chances of joining the 27-nation bloc.

 —-